vienna-analytics/UniversalDeepResearch/README.md

    ```

 3. **Access the application**:
-   Open your browser and navigate to `http://localhost:3000`
+   Open your browser and navigate to `http://localhost:3000` or similar as output by the terminal.

 ## Features

-- **Intelligent Research**: Automated web search and content analysis
+- **Intelligent Research**: User-configurable research strategies
 - **Real-time Progress**: Live updates during research and report generation
 - **Interactive Interface**: Modern web UI for research queries and results
 - **Multi-Model Support**: Configurable LLM backends
-- **Advanced Framing**: Custom reasoning framework for complex tasks

 ## Documentation